Sectarian Harmony In Indonesia's Capital Faces a Major Test

 "The Ahok issue has been a rallying point that has brought many different strands [of radical Islam] together," Sidney Jones, director of Jakarta-based Institute for Policy Analysis of Conflict, tells TIME.
 "That is why the demonstrations have been so big."

 And increasingly militant.
-“The FPI is not a solid organization with one command system, like the police or military,” Indonesia’s National Police Chief Tito Karnavian tells TIME.
+“The FPI is not a solid organization with one command system, like the police or military,” Indonesia’s national police chief Tito Karnavian tells TIME.
 “In Central Java, they have members who are also supporting ISIS groups.”

-At one recent FPI demonstration outside the Jakarta Police headquarters, many protesters appeared in camouflage gear.
-One jacket bore an embroidered AK47 and the rubric “Defend Palestine.”
+At one recent FPI demonstration outside the Jakarta Police Headquarters, many protesters appeared in camouflage gear.
+One jacket bore an embroidered AK-47 and the rubric “Defend Palestine.”

 “The leader of Jakarta must be Muslim because he must give direction to the people,” said protester Muhammad Mahdi, 33.
-“But how can Ahok if he doesn’t follow our [Sharia] laws?”
+“But how can Ahok if he doesn’t follow our [Shari‘a] laws?”

-“The Chinese community worry because FPI are growing bigger and more powerful,” says Yulus.
+“The Chinese community worry because FPI are growing bigger and more powerful,” says Latif.
 “We know that the FPI likes to attack people, sweeping businesses.”

-“Sweeping” refers to the harassment of business owners by groups like the FPI, who seek to stop behavior that is contrary to Sharia law, such as the sale of alcohol or the employment of female staff who are not dressed according to conservative Muslim codes.
+Sweeping refers to the harassment of business owners by groups like the FPI, who seek to stop behavior that is contrary to Shari’a law, such as the sale of alcohol or the employment of female staff who are not dressed according to conservative Muslim codes.
 The practice has often been by business rivals, who pay mobs under the cloak of Islamic righteousness, disguising what are essentially hoodlums for hire.

-FPI’s own sweeping has even extended to shops that requested Muslim employees to don Santa hats in the run up to Christmas.
+FPI’s own sweeping has even extended to shops that requested Muslim employees to don Santa hats in the run-up to Christmas.
 In cosmopolitan Jakarta, there are no end of potential targets.
-In Glodok market, rows of char sui pork hang outside shops selling baijiu liquor, as well as the tangerine trees, lanterns and trinkets synonymous with China’s Taoist Spring Festival.
+In Glodok market, rows of char siu pork hang outside shops selling Chinese liquor, as well as the tangerine trees, lanterns and trinkets synonymous with China’s Taoist Spring Festival.

-Indonesia’s Chinese population has fallen victim to repeated pogroms over the years, most savagely in 1965 when an failed leftist coup against the dictator Sukarno sparked an anti-communist purge that claimed, depending on estimates, up to two million lives — predominantly of ethnic Chinese, irrespective of their political affiliation.
+Indonesia’s Chinese population has fallen victim to repeated pogroms over the years, most savagely in 1965 when an failed leftist coup against the dictator Sukarno sparked an anticommunist purge that claimed, depending on estimates, up to 2 million lives — predominantly of ethnic Chinese, irrespective of their political affiliation.

 That massacre helped usher in the reign of similarly autocratic President Suharto, who put proscriptions on Chinese language and festivals.
 However, the “father of development” also cut business deals with Chinese tycoons; at his fall in 1998, Indonesia’s largest conglomerates were all controlled by ethnic Chinese.